-Lastly, you push hard-sales content, assuming that it’s ok under remarketing.
+Lastly, you push hard-sales content too soon, assuming that it’s ok under remarketing.
 But these are still new prospects.
 Remarketing impressions (in most young B2B startups with low traffic parameters) mainly target new audiences and should leverage ‘top funnel’ content.
 Simply put – still not the time for a demo or a ‘get a quote’ ad in most cases… Remarketing isn’t always “down the funnel” … sometimes it’s just someone that visited your website for the first time 5 minutes ago.

 My 2 cents:

-Before I turn remarketing on, I ensure that there’s enough data points (signals) under my custom audience (when that’s not available I just check Google Analytics and use my previous experience – usually when unique users in the past 30 days are less than a couple of thousands, it is going to be challenging, but that changes on a case by case basis).
+Before I turn on remarketing ads, I ensure that there are enough data points (signals) under the custom audience (when that’s not available I just check Google Analytics and use my previous experience – usually when unique users in the past 30 days are less than a couple of thousands, it is going to be challenging, but that changes on a case by case basis).

 One way to make sure I have sufficient volume when I actually need it is by adding remarketing pixels way before it’s time to run the campaign (giving it time to collect data).

 Whenever I can, I narrow the audience until I am sure that I am paying only for the audience I am truly after – Excluding job seekers, unwanted geos, focusing on best users, etc. Did you know that in some channels, you can create remarketing audiences that list only users that spent significant time on your website?